PolarisProject/salesforceStyleGuide/Apex style guide.md

 ```

-##SOQL##
+<a name="soql"></a>
+## SOQL

 In general, SOQL should be declared inline where it is used.
 In some cases, like when referencing FieldSets, it's necessary to build SOQL queries dynamically.
 The same rules will generally apply.

 SOQL keywords (e.g., `SELECT`, `WHERE`, `TODAY`) should always be written in `ALL CAPS`.
 Objects, fields and bind variables should be referenced as declared.
 Each clause of the SOQL Query should be on its own line so that finding what changed in a diff is easier.
 That is, each `SELECT`, `FROM`, `WHERE`, `AND`, `OR`, `GROUP BY`, `HAVING`, `ROLL UP`, `ORDER BY`, etc., with the exception of the first `SELECT` should start a new line.
 That line should start in the same column as the most relevant `SELECT`.

 Long lists of fields in a `SELECT` clause should be ordered in a logical manner and broken to fit within page width, with subsequent lines aligned with the first field.
-Always select `Id` first.
+Always select `Id`, and always select it first.

 Example (in context):